python/mypy/docs/source/mypy_daemon.rst

 ``dmypy check``.
 In case where multiple expressions match the provided location, their types are returned separated by a newline.

+Important note: it is recommended to check files with :option:`--export-types` since otherwise most inspections will not work without :option:`--force-reload`.

 .. option:: --show INSPECTION

    What kind of inspection to run for expression(s) found.
 Currently the supported